arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/which-approaches-to-research-are-collecting-the-most-believable-data-on-learning/believability-of-the-data-collected-by-ethnographers.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Believability of the data collected by ethnographers "
+title: 'Believability of the data collected by ethnographers '
-nav_order: Believabilityofthedatacollectedbyethnographers
-has_children: false
 ---
 # Believability of the data collected by ethnographers